 FAQs

-Q: How Long Do You Have to Be Married in California to Get Half of Everything?
+How Long Do You Have to Be Married in California to Get Half of Everything?

-A: The length of time you have to be married in California to get half of everything depends on the circumstances of your marriage.
+The length of time you have to be married in California to get half of everything depends on the circumstances of your marriage.
 California does not always look into the timeline of a marriage when determining asset division because California is a community property state, which means that all assets and debts acquired during the marriage are typically considered community property and subject to equal division during divorce, regardless of the duration of the marriage.

-A: A wife is entitled to, in a divorce in California in 2025, half of all marital property.
+A spouse is entitled to, in a divorce in California in 2025, half of all marital property.
 California is a community property state that views all assets and debts acquired within a marriage as community property and equally divided upon divorce.
 Both spouses are entitled to equal distribution of this marital property.

-A: You can get half of your husband’s retirement account in a divorce in California from contributions made during the marriage timeline due to California’s community property rule that divides assets and debts acquired within the marriage between both spouses upon divorce.
+You can get half of your spouse’s retirement account in a divorce in California from contributions made during the marriage timeline due to California’s community property rule that divides assets and debts acquired within the marriage between both spouses upon divorce.
 If you have a prenuptial or postnuptial agreement that outlines how retirement accounts will be handled in case of a divorce, this will be upheld even if it conflicts with the community property rule.

-Q: Is a Divorce Settlement in California Affected by How Long You Were Married?
+Is a Divorce Settlement in California Affected by How Long You Were Married?

 Speak With a Local California Divorce Attorney to Learn Your Legal Options

 As you are navigating the wide array of considerations and responsibilities surrounding a divorce, consider partnering with a local California divorce attorney at Quinn & Dworakowski, LLP.
-Our legal team brings over 100 years of collective legal experience to the cases we handle.
+Our legal team brings over 150 years of collective legal experience to the cases we handle.
 While other firms practice a wide range of areas of law, we focus exclusively on family law.

 Setting our law firm apart is our dedication to delivering personalized legal services and a results-driven strategy that works to further your goals in court.
 Our team is dedicated to seeing our clients through a successful divorce process and providing them with peace of mind in this critical time due to the level of care and support we can offer.
 We invite you to set up a consultation today to learn how we can help.